AndreMoerza/react-bulletin-board/README.md

 # react-bulletin-board

 A Bulletin Board used for storing notes built out of react.
-Students develop this app Moon Highway's react kickoff class.

 Installation

     Install the dependencies